Public Transport in Beyoglu (Taksim)

 Tarlabasi > Ataturk Bridge > Old City > Unkapani > Sehzadebasi > Vezneciler

-How to Go from Taksim Square by Metro, Tram and Funicular Map
+How to Go from Taksim by Metro and Tram Map

 How to Go to Harbiye, Nisantasi, and Sisli from Taksim Square?